hyperledger-archives/indy-sdk/wrappers/nodejs/README.md

 i.e. `ld: library not found for -llibindy`

 First, make sure you have the latest libindy for your platform.
 Also make sure you have any other libraries it depends on.
-See [indy-sdk/doc](https://github.com/hyperledger/indy-sdk/tree/master/doc)
+See [Installing the SDK](https://github.com/hyperledger/indy-sdk#installing-the-sdk)

 Second, make sure it's in the linker search path.
 The easiest way is to use the system library path.
 * ubuntu `/usr/lib/libindy.so`